 — Fauzan 🇮🇩 | ⚽️🏎 (@UtdFzn) March 14, 2022

 Kobbie Mainoo also has three England U17 caps to his name.
 He has scored once for his national team.
-Midfield could soon be a position of need at the U23 level as Mejbri is on the cusp of first-team promotion.
-Therefore, Mainoo could be in line to become a regular at the U23 level if he keeps up his form.
+Midfield is a position of need at the U23 level as Mejbri is on the cusp of first-team promotion.
+Therefore, Mainoo has been earmarked to take his place.

 Kobbie Mainoo Stats

 Mainoo made 31 appearances last season, turning out for both, U18s and U23s.
 In 17 appearances for the U18s, he scored two goals and dished out one assist.